Summerr12/cse15l-lab-reports/LabReport1.md

 The working directory was previously on [user@sahara ~]$

 The output of ls messages which is toward a file doesn't work because we are currently at the default "home page".
 This output is a error because we cannot skip the first directory being lecture1.
 Hence the new output is ls lecture1/messages which allows a direct path to messages outputing en-us.txt  es-mx.txt  ja.txt  zh-cn.txt.
-This version has no output error since it returns text file names and sends back the default command prompt
+This version has no output error since it returns text file names and sends back the default command prompt.

 ![Image](ls3.5.png)

 The working directory was previously on [user@sahara ~]$

 However there is another way of finding a path to file using ls which is first cd lecture1, and then ls messages which gives the same output as ls lecture1/messages.
+When we go a step furthur with lecture1/messages/ja.txt, the same line returns/ the text file name returns.
 There is no output error here because we directed to lecture1 and then listed a file inside of lecture1.

 ---------------------